warden-protocol/wardenprotocol/docs/developer-docs/docs/learn/oracle-services.md

 ## Available data feeds

-Slinky can support over 2,000 currencies – see the available [data feeds on GitHub](https://github.com/skip-mev/slinky/blob/30bf58f5ad6dcf417a3747b7cfffdc637ae3c70f/cmd/constants/markets.go#L1615).
+**Skip:Connect** can support over 2,000 currencies – see the available [data feeds on GitHub](https://github.com/skip-mev/slinky/blob/30bf58f5ad6dcf417a3747b7cfffdc637ae3c70f/cmd/constants/markets.go#L1615).
 Please note that this list may change over the course of time.